lumpfish/openjdk-tests/doc/MoreTriage.md

 There are two ways you can rerun a test - on the AdoptOpenJDK / Adoptium Jenkins farm via the 'Grinder' job, or locally on a machine you own.
 If you find you need to add debugging to the test case and / or the jdk then for working for instance on VirtualBox linux on your laptop may well be the easiest / fastest way to make progress.

-To rerun a test in a grinder (https://ci.adoptopenjdk.net/view/Test_grinder/job/Grinder/build):
+##### Rerunning a test in a grinder (https://ci.adoptopenjdk.net/view/Test_grinder/job/Grinder/build):

-To rerun a test target, go to the 'Test Selection Parameters' section in the Grinder 'Build with Parameters' page.
-Set 'BUILD_LIST' to functional, openjdk or system according to the test suite the target is in.
-Set 'TARGET' to the target name (e.g. jdk_math, jdk_math_0, Minimix_5m)
-Click the 'Build' button

-The openjdk targets run a lot of subtests and it is likely you will want to rerun just a single failing subtest (the output from the failing test is printed to the Jenkins joblog - the output from passing tests is deleted).
+The 'unit of execution' for a 'functional' or 'system' test is the test target.
+The target target can also be used to run openjdk tests, but the openjdk targets run a lot of subtests and it is likely you will want to rerun just a single failing subtest (the output from the failing test is printed to the Jenkins joblog - the output from passing tests is deleted).
 To find an individual failing subtest look for 'TEST: ' (note the trailing space) in the Jenkins job log.

+1. To rerun a test target, go to the 'Test Selection Parameters' section in the Grinder 'Build with Parameters' page.
+- Set 'BUILD_LIST' to functional, openjdk or system according to the test suite the target is in.
+- Set 'TARGET' to the target name (e.g. jdk_math, jdk_math_0, Minimix_5m)
+- Click the 'Build' button

-To rerun an individual openjdk subtest:
+2. To rerun an individual openjdk subtest:
 - Set 'BUILD_LIST' to openjdk
 - Set 'TARGET' to jdk_custom
 - Set 'CUSTOM_TARGET' to the path to the test to rerun